Stephen Schenkel

 Stephen Schenkel (September 25, 1934 - December 14, 2009) was an American TV producer and network executive.
-Schenkel produced a number of soap opera programs; in particular he is known for his production of All My Children for which he was Executive Producer, Another World, and The Edge of Night.
+Schenkel produced a number of soap opera programs; in particular he is known for being executive producer of All My Children, Another World, and The Edge of Night.

 Early life and education

 Schenkel was a graduate of Columbia University, class of 1956.

 Career

 Schenkel served as an executive at NBC, CBS, ABC and Benton & Bowles.
 He developed and produced variety, mini-series, and game shows programs as well as Discovery Channel documentaries.
-He was also co-creator and creative consultant on "Ryan's Hope" and ABC After School Specials.
+He was also co-creator and creative consultant on Ryan's Hope and ABC After School Specials.

-Schenkel was hired as a producer on the daytime serial Another World in 1985; he then became executive producer of All My Children in 1987, but resigned in 1989 because of ill health.
+Schenkel was hired as a producer on the daytime serial Another World in 1985; he then became executive producer of All My Children in 1987, but resigned in 1989, citing ill health.

 Personal

-Schenkel married Penny Bergman in 1990 after meeting her on the set of "All My Children."
-He died December 14, 2009.
+Schenkel married Penny Bergman in 1990 after meeting her on the set of All My Children.
+He died on December 14, 2009, aged 75.